maximilianspitzer/Matcherino_bot/UNRAID.md

    git push origin main
    ```

-6. **Monitor the GitHub Actions workflows**:
+6. **Monitor the GitHub Actions workflow**:
    - Go to your repository on GitHub → Actions tab
-   - You should see your workflows running
+   - You should see your workflow running

 ## Method 3: Using GitHub Container Registry